gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 transferring its own data as Payload of the CRYPTO chunk (see
 {{sctp-Crypto-chunk-newchunk-crypt-struct}}) if necessary.
-At completion of Protection Engine initialization, the setup of the Protected association is complete and from that time on only ENCRYPT chunks will be exchanged.
+At completion of Protection Engine initialization, the setup of the Protected association is complete and from that time on only CRYPTO chunks will be exchanged.
 Any other type of plain text chunks will be silently discarded.